 For strategic Snowy Hydro bidding, ROAM found that the BAU-CSP (Southern Generators' Congestion Pricing) option gave the lowest production costs of all the options, with the SRD option yielding the highest costs.
-ROAM suggested that the CSP/CSC scheme removed the benefit of strategic operation of Tumut, which existed under the BAU case, to constrain the Snowy intra-regional link, thereby decreasing Snowy Hydro's incentives to "import the [high] VIC pool price into Snowy".
-ROAM found that in the BAU case, Snowy Hydro had incentives to offer low levels of Murray output with varying levels of Tumut output to achieve this end.
-The removal of clamping in the BAU-CSP case also promoted more efficient dispatch by not limiting flows from region to region.
+ROAM suggested that the CSP/CSC scheme removed the benefit of strategic operation of Tumut, which implement the abolition of the Snowy region.
+For more information see "AEMC 2007, Abolition of Snowy Region, Rule Determination, 30 August 2007, Sydney", available on the AEMC website.

-&lt;sup>529 Ibid, pp.4-6.
+&lt;sup>535 Ibid, pp.4-6.

-&lt;sup>530 Ibid, Executive Summary, p.II and p.18.
-Ibid, p.11.
+Ibid, Executive Summary, p.II and p.18.